-§2503.
-Corporation Income and Franchise Tax Filing Extensions
+§2501.
+Individual Income Tax Filing Extensions

-- A. Louisiana Revised Statute Title 47, Section 287.614(D) provides that the secretary may grant a reasonable extension of time to file a state corporation income and franchise tax return, not to exceed seven months, from the date the return is due. - 1.
+- A. Louisiana Revised Statute Title 47, Section 103(D) provides that the secretary may grant a reasonable extension of time to file a state individual income tax return, not to exceed six months from the date the return is due. - 1.
 To obtain a filing extension, the taxpayer must make the request on or before the tax return's due date. - 2.
 A taxpayer must request a state filing extension by submitting an electronic application. - 3.
-An electronic application may be submitted via: - a. the Department of Revenue's web site at www.revenue.louisiana.gov/extensions.; - b. tax preparation software; or - c. any other electronic method authorized by the secretary. - B. Filing Extension Does Not Extend Time to Pay Tax - 1.
+An electronic application may be submitted via: - a. the Department of Revenue's web site at www.revenue.louisiana.gov/extensions; - b. tax preparation software; or - c. any other electronic method authorized by the secretary. - B. Filing Extension Does Not Extend Time to Pay Tax - 1.
 A filing extension granted by the secretary only allows for an extension of time to file the tax return.
 The extension does not allow an extension of time to pay the tax due. - 2.
-To avoid interest and penalty assessments, income and franchise taxes due must be prepaid on or before the original due date.
+To avoid interest and penalty assessments, estimated taxes due must be paid on or before the original due date. - C. The secretary may waive the electronic filing of an extension if it is determined that complying with the requirement would cause an undue hardship.